chadoh/poemey-writes/24/faith-doubt-reverence.md

 God receded.

-God shrank.

 "God becomes, and God unbecomes," said Eckhart, by way of On Being [I wish I could find the episode for you].

 "God is that which cannot be known, God can only be loved," said Richard Rohr, by way of The Liturgists.

 But I found all this
-    shrinking and
     receding and
         unbecoming and
             unknowability a bit,
 you know.
 Unbecoming.
 Unsatisfying.

-A friend,
-a spiritual counselor,
+A spiritual counselor
-printed a chapter of a book for me: an Eco-Theist conception of God.
+gave me a chapter of a book:
+Eco-Theism.
-God as Vivifier.
+God as Vivifier; Animator;
 Enlivener of all things.
-God as life force.

 And that's fine!
 Poetic.
 A nice metaphor,